Data Protection Notice

 This Practice complies with the General Data Protection Regulation 2016 and the Data Protection Act 2018.

-We use your Information to provide you with Health Care services, and share you information with other organisations involved in your care.
+We use your Information to provide you with Health Care services, and share your information with other organisations involved in your care.

 The practices does this under Article 6(1) and Article 9(2)(h) of the GDPR.

-For further information ask to see a copy of our Privacy Notice or a copy of the leaflet “How we use your information” (a link to this is further down this page)
+For further information, see a copy of our Privacy Notice on the following link: GDPR Privacy Notice or a copy of the leaflet “How we use your information” (a link to this is further down this page).

 You are entitled to see what information we hold about you on request